Thomas Beck (actor): Career

 He also worked to promote the Screen Actors Guild to improve working conditions for actors, and when his career seemed ready to take off he suddenly left movie work in 1939 after the studio tried to reduce his wages.
-He then served in the Army, serving in the Pacific theatre during World War II, finishing as a major in 1945.
+He then served in the Army, serving in the Pacific Theater during World War II, finishing as a major in 1945.
 He briefly returned to the theatre in 1946, appearing with Blanche Yurka in Temper the Wind, in New York City.

 Death

-Beck died after battling Alzheimer's disease and heart conditions in Miami Shores, Florida on September 23, 1995.
-He is buried in Loudon Park Cemetery, Baltimore, Maryland.
+Beck died on September 23, 1995, aged 85, in Miami Shores, Florida, after battling Alzheimer's disease and heart conditions.